oppia/oppia-web-developer-docs/Browser-and-Device-Testing-Using-BrowserStack.md

 ## Get Access to BrowserStack

-If you'd like to use BrowserStack to test Oppia, please email jared@oppia.org with the subject line _BrowserStack Access_.
-Jared will get you set up with the requisite login credentials.
+If you'd like to use BrowserStack to test Oppia, please email admin@oppia.org with the subject line _BrowserStack Access_.
+We'll help you get set up with the requisite login credentials.

 ## Learn More about BrowserStack